AzureInterface/azure-infrastructure-class/Thursday/Lab1/README.md

 * Navigate to your "dev" url to see the new version of the Web App
 * After you confirm you have two different versions of your Web App running in the prod and dev deployment slots, perform a deployment slot swap in the portal.
 Swap using the "dev" site as the source to destination "production".
 This simulates moving a new version of your app into production
 * Navigate to the production url to confirm the new version of the app is running there
-* Delete all resource groups from your Azure Pass subscription when complete
+* Keep your Visual Studio VM for the next lab!